 Analytic Geometry Prescriptive

-This course supports all students as they simultaneously develop computational fluency, deepen conceptual understanding, and apply the eight Mathematical Practice Standards.
-Students begin each lesson by discovering new concepts through guided instruction, and they then confirm their understanding in an interactive, feedback-rich environment.
+This course supports all students as they develop computational fluency and deepen conceptual understanding.
+Students begin each lesson by discovering new concepts through guided instruction, and then confirm their understanding in an interactive, feedback-rich environment.
 Modeling activities equip students with tools for analyzing a variety of real-world scenarios and mathematical ideas.
 Journaling activities allow students to reason abstractly and quantitatively, construct arguments, critique reasoning, and communicate precisely.
-Performance tasks help students synthesize their knowledge in novel, real-world scenarios that require them to make sense of multifaceted problems and persevere in solving them.
-Throughout the course, students are evaluated through a diversity of assessments specifically designed to prepare them for the content, form, and depth of Georgia's End of Course Test.
+Performance tasks prepare students to synthesize their knowledge in novel, real-world scenarios and require that they make sense of multifaceted problems and persevere in solving them.

-This course is built for the Common Core Georgia Performance Standards for Mathematics.
+This course is built to match the Georgia state Standards of Excellence (GSE).